pyta-uoft/website/index.md

 ### Duplicate bases (E0241) {#E0241}

-We should not be inheriting from the same class multiple times.
+A class should not inherit from a different class multiple times.

 ~~~~ {include="E0241_duplicate_bases"}
 ~~~~